Alabama Court Records

 - The defendant was acquitted.

-- The court dismissed the charge with prejudice over two years ago, and the defendant has not committed any felony, misdemeanor, and traffic violation within those two years.
+- The court dismissed the charge with prejudice over two years ago, and the defendant has not committed any felony, misdemeanor, or traffic violation within those two years.

 - The charge was no-billed by a grand jury, which means there is not enough evidence to try the individual in court.

-Non-violent felony charges also qualify to be expunged if the court dismissed the case after the petitioner completed a court deferred prosecution program.
-Persons who wish to expunge criminal records in Alabama must confirm if there is a provision under the law.
+Non-violent felony charges may also qualify for expungement if the court dismissed the case after the petitioner completed a court-deferred prosecution program.
+Persons who wish to expunge criminal records in Alabama are expected to confirm whether there is a provision (for their expunction) under the law.